giobros/torsionator/README.md

 ```

 **Build the image**<br>
-All the dependencies can be loaded together using the torsionator.sif generated with the Dockerfile and Apptainer.
+All the dependencies can be loaded together using the torsionator.sif generated with the .def file and Apptainer.
 Enter the folder container and lunch the file .sh to create the image
 ```
 cd torsionator/container
-docker build -t torsionator .
-docker save -o torsionator.tar torsionator apptainer build torsionator.sif docker-archive://./torsionator.tar
+apptainer build --fakeroot torsionator.sif torsionator.def
 ```

 ## 3 **Prepare your host work directory**<br>